buds-lab/energystar-plus-plus/hotel.md

             ( PRUSED == 1 & NGBTU_PERCENT <= 10))
     ```

-13. **must not use chilled water, wood, coal, or solar** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 171. <br/>Difference: -6.
+13. **must not use chilled water, wood, coal, or solar** <br/>Data Limitation Filter â€“ Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 171. <br/>Difference: -6.

     ``` r
     h12 = h11 %>%
       filter(CWUSED == 2 & WOUSED == 2 & COUSED == 2 & SOUSED == 2)
     ```

-14. **Must be at least 5,000 square feet** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 162. <br/>Difference: -7.
+14. **Must be at least 5,000 square feet** <br/>Data Limitation Filter â€“ Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 162. <br/>Difference: -7.

     ``` r
     h13 = h12 %>% filter(SQFT >= 5000)
     ```

-15. **Must have Source EUI less than or equal to 400 kBtu/ft2** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 156. <br/>Difference: -7.
+15. **Must have Source EUI less than or equal to 400 kBtu/ft2** <br/>Data Limitation Filter â€“ Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 156. <br/>Difference: -7.

     ``` r
     h14 = h13 %>% filter(SOURCE_EUI <= 400)
     ```

-16. **Must have no more than 4 rooms per 1,000 square feet** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 146. <br/>Difference: -6.
+16. **Must have no more than 4 rooms per 1,000 square feet** <br/>Data Limitation Filter â€“ Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 146. <br/>Difference: -6.

     ``` r
     h15 = h14 %>% filter(LODGRM/SQFT *1000 <= 4)
     ```

-17. **Must have average occupancy greater than 40%** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 133. <br/>Difference: -6.
+17. **Must have average occupancy greater than 40%** <br/>Data Limitation Filter â€“ Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 133. <br/>Difference: -6.

     ``` r
     h16 = h15 %>% filter(LODOCCP > 40)